 This website is dedicated to the research of human perception of animals.
 You can take part in several studies focused not only on the aesthetic beauty of animal kingdom but also on fear and disgust that some animals may elicit in humans.
 A team of zoologists and psychologists developed a battery of questionnaires and picture stimuli that will reveal something about your emotions and attitude toward animals.

-Under the supervision of Dr. Daniel Frynta, our group has been studying emotions and phobias triggered by animals for many years.
+Under the supervision of Prof. Daniel Frynta, our group has been studying emotions and phobias triggered by animals for many years.
 We are based at the Faculty of Science of Charles University in Prague and National Institute of Mental Health in Klecany.
 The character of both facilities is reflected in how we approach the studied subject, combining biological knowledge of the tested animals with advanced methods of psychological experiments.
 Besides classic questionnaires, we also use a cutting-edge technology in our projects such as the eye-tracker, polygraph, or functional magnetic resonance.